top of page

 In 2016, Sarah was awarded a Create NSW Regional Fellowship where she undertook residencies at Duke University USA (2017), Womens Center for Creative Work USA (2018) and Bundanon Trust (2018).

-Photographs: Vic McEwan, Lindee Russell
+Photographs: Jeremy Weihrauch, Lindee Russell

 PRESENTATIONS